-If you are concerned about your symptoms, please contact your doctor or the Department of Health and Human Services (DHHS) coronavirus (COVID-19) hotline on 1800 675 398 for advice on testing.
+If you are concerned about your symptoms, please contact your doctor or the Victorian Government’s 24/7 Coronavirus Hotline on 1800 675 398 for advice on testing.
 Get tested and quarantine at home until you receive your test results.

 If you start to feel unwell while visiting us at Arts Centre Melbourne, you should advise a member of our team and then leave site immediately.
 If you find at a later date you have tested positive for COVID-19 please call our Safety and Security team on 9281 8316, who will treat your call with strict confidence.

 Arts Centre Melbourne is opening up under a safe and stepped program.

 Select events are now performing on stage in the Theatres Building (under the Spire) and Hamer Hall.
 Please see our homepage for details.
 Entry to all venues is limited to valid ticketholders only.